-SUM will return a percentage of a student's educational expenses and fees per the Institutional Refund Policy and amount of weeks completed within the term.
+A student who withdraws within the parameters outlined in the SUM Institutional Refund Policy (IRP) may be eligible for a partial credit of the educational expenses and fees per the Institutional Refund Policy, and amount of weeks completed within the term.
 This is a separate calculation performed by the Business Office and will be reflected on your Statement.
 All monies owed to the college must be paid to the Business Office.
-For details please refer to the SUM Catalog www.sum.edu or contact the Business Office at 510-567-6174 ext.109
+For details please refer to the Business Office at (510) 567-6174 ext 109.